Ksgz/evase-nextjs/content/pages/html/HTML/index.md

 ---
-title: Welcome to Evase
+title: HTML
 seo:
-  title: Welcome to the Evase Documentation's section
+  title: Welcome to the Evase HTML Course
-  description: This is the documentation page
+  description: This is the HTMLCourse
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: Welcome to Evase
+      value: This is the HTML Course
       keyName: property
     - name: 'og:description'
-      value: This is the documentation page
+      value: This is the HTML  Course
       keyName: property
     - name: 'twitter:card'
       value: summary
     - name: 'twitter:title'
       value: Welcome to Evase
     - name: 'twitter:description'
-      value: This is the documentation page
+      value: This is the HTML  Course
 layout: html
 ---

-> Learning HTML & CSS
+> Learning HTML

 Here we provide articles, documentations, guides, tutorials and more!